Last Updated on

 2. Overshadow the Competition

 You can’t start a digital dialogue with guests if no one knows you exist.
 You might have a website, but it’s buried on page 8 of search results where no one will find it.
 Learning the basics of search engine optimization can give you a huge bump in leads and conversions.
-We’ve created a great resource to master the fundamentals of SEO on our site.

 3. Embrace Emerging Technologies

-Quick response codes—those blocks of square dots—are a great way to get guests to engage with your brand by offering them insider info, incentives, or a fun way to pay.
+Quick response codes — those blocks of square dots — are a great way to get guests to engage with your brand by offering them insider info, incentives, or a fun way to pay.
 For example, The Melt, a chain of gourmet grilled-cheese restaurants, gives guests a QR code when orders are paid for online.
 With this code, they can skip the line and receive their meal.
 5-10% of all transactions at The Melt are made online.

 4. Yelp Is On the Way

 Yelp is a powerful tool for restaurants.
 A one star increase in rating translates to a 9% gain in revenue.
 With the new Monocle program in Yelp’s app, it is even easier for guests to check up on a potential eatery.
-This Augmented Reality app displays ratings over a live view of the world and allows guests to read reviews with one touch of the screen.
+This augmented reality app displays ratings over a live view of the world and allows guests to read reviews with one touch of the screen.
 Take the reins of this free publicity.
 Register your restaurant for this site, so that you are in control of your own online reputation.

 5. Oh, the Google Places You Will Go